ethanhezhao/WEDTM/README.md

 Please prepare your own documents in the above format.
 If you want to use this dataset, please cite the original papers, which are cited in our paper.

 4. Run "demo_WEDTM.m":
-- Specifying where the GBN code is installed.
-- Specifying some model parameters.
+- Specify where the GBN code is installed and some model parameters.
 - Follow the comments and run it.
 - The code should yield the results reported in the paper.
 - I've found that if you use more MCMC iterations, the model will have better performance than reported in the paper 😂.